Schools & Educators

 Artists Rep offers a discounted rate for student groups of 8 or more.
 Contact Education Director Karen Rathje at email@example.com or 503.241.3001 to learn more or contact the Box Office at 503.241.1278.
 Please note: most of our shows are suitable for high school and college students.

-Artists Rep is able to offer FREE Student Matinees and post-show workshops for some of our shows.
+Artists Rep is able to offer FREE and discounted Student Matinees and post-show workshops for some of our shows.
 Please note: most of our shows are suitable for high school and college students.

 PAGE.
 STAGE.
 ENGAGE.